soniasingla/daytona/src/content/docs/guides/account-settings.md

 You can add a repository URL that includes your dotfiles.
 Daytona will clone and install your dotfiles for every new workspace.

 :::note
-For a detailed guide, read [The Ultimate Guide to Mastering Dotfiles](https://www.daytona.io/dotfiles/ultimate-guide-to-dotfiles)
+To know more about dotfiles, read our detailed guide: [The Ultimate Guide to Mastering Dotfiles](https://www.daytona.io/dotfiles/ultimate-guide-to-dotfiles)
 :::

 ## Environment Variables